Akibby/LPIC-2/Linux Kernel.md

             Save when complete and you are done
 To build the kernel you can just run `make`
-    `make -j2` will allow you to instruct how many cores to use when building (2 in this case)
+    `make -j2` will allow you to instruct how many cores to use when building (2 in this case) `make -j2 deb-pkg` will build Debian Linux packages that can be used to install (wasn't done in course but mentioned) This build process will likely take 1+ hours
+To start using your custom kernel
+    If you have generated a `vmlinux` file you can copy it to `/boot` and tell GRUB to boot from it You can also symlink it but it still needs to be moved to `/boot` For Debian packages they can be installed via `apt`, `apt-get`, `dpkg` to install the local package As long as you are using the same hardware across devices you can copy this kernel to other devices and set it up for use there without recompiling
+The `initrd` may need to have its modules updated
+The tool `dkms` can be used to build dynamic kernel modules
+    may need to be installed with `apt install dkms` `dkms build -m ena -V 1.1` or whatever module to build the custom module `dkms install -m ena -V 1.1` to install the same module